Department of Defense (DoD).

 (2) Assess its MMAS and take reasonable action to comply with the MMAS standards in paragraph (e) of this clause.

-(1) Have policies, procedures, and operating instructions that adequately described its MMAS;
+(1) Have policies, procedures, and operating instructions that adequately describe its MMAS;

-(2) Provide to the Administrative Contracting Officer (ACO), upon request, the results of the internal reviews that it has conducted to ensure compliance with established MMAS policies, procedures, and operating instructions; and
+(2) Provide to the Administrative Contracting Officer (ACO) adequate evidence that it has conducted internal audits to ensure compliance with established MMAS policies, procedures, and operating instructions; and

-(3) Disclose significant changes in its MMAS to the ACO at least 30 days prior to implementation.
+(3) Disclose significant changes in its MMAS to the ACO within 30 days of implementation.

 (1) If the Contractor receives a report from the ACO that identifies any deficiencies in its MMAS, the Contractor shall respond as follows: